juanantonio284/notes_on_writing/README.md

 ### ideas

+* `peer_review_rubric.md`: an idea for a rubric so that peer reviewers can "grade" papers in a more organized fashion (and not get away with dumping trash comments on the author trying to get published)
 * `translation_tips.md`: tips I would give my younger self for doing translation work
 * `writing_a_book.md`: a guide on the logistic process of writing a book (or at least an attempt at one)